Author: Dave Parfitt

 The Heart of the Cocoa Beach Community

-The Cocoa Beach Pier is also becoming a hub of local events such as an upcoming celebration in honor of International Surfing Day and the summer solstice on Monday, June 20.
+The Cocoa Beach Pier is also becoming a hub of local events such as the annual celebration in honor of International Surfing Day and the summer solstice in June.
 The Westgate Cocoa Beach Pier encourages everyone from seasoned surfers to surfing spectators to enjoy the longest daylight hours of the year at the beach through discounted surfboard rentals, specialty food and drink deals and the grand opening of its own surf school, Cocoa Beach Surf School by Flohana.

-For the first time, you can take surfing lessons at the popular spot on Cocoa Beach, known as the East Coast Surfing Capital of the United States.
+You can take surfing lessons at the popular spot on Cocoa Beach, known as the East Coast Surfing Capital of the United States.
 The Cocoa Beach Surf School by Flohana provides a variety of lessons to cater to the type of learning environment preferred, from private and semi-private lessons to group lessons and surf clinics.
 Experienced instructors offer training covering all aspects of the sport, including water safety and basic board skills.
-Lessons will be offered daily from 9 am to 5 pm, with surfboards provided and prices varying based on the type of instruction.
+Surfboards are provided and prices vary based on the type of instruction.

 If you’re traveling to Orlando and looking for a beach destination, the short excursion to Cocoa Beach is well worth the trip.
 The historic Cocoa Beach Pier makes an excellent family destination for food, fun, fishing, and frolic in the sand.